cody-little/cody-little.github.io/_posts/2017-09-12-how-to-start-programming.markdown

 ## Informal Learning
 I love to learn new skills and read about topics across many different fields, below are some fun things I have learned or that demonstrate my commitment to knowledge
-- Check out what I am into reading by clicking [here](https://codylittleshinyapps.shinyapps.io/Book_Dash/)
+- Check out what I am into reading through the interactive dashboard I made by clicking [here](https://codylittleshinyapps.shinyapps.io/Book_Dash/)
 - Can say 'thank you' in 15 languages
 - Learning to play the ukelele